-The Trustees principally responsible for the day-to-day management of the Trust's portfolio are Ernest E. Monrad and Bruce H. Monrad.
-Ernest E. Monrad has served as a Trustee of the Trust since 1960 and served as its Chairman from 1969 to 2000.
-Bruce H. Monrad has been associated with the Trust since July, 1989 as co-portfolio manager and was appointed a Trustee in May, 1993 and Chairman in May, 2000.
-Further information relating to the compensation, share ownership and portfolio management responsibilities of the portfolio managers may be found in the Statement of Additional Information.
+The Trustee principally responsible for the day-to-day management of the Trust's portfolio is Bruce H. Monrad who has been associated with the Trust since July, 1989 as co-portfolio manager and was appointed a Trustee in May, 1993 and Chairman in May, 2000.
+Chapin P. Mechem has been associated with the Trust since 2001 as a securities analyst and shares portfolio management duties with Mr. Monrad.
+Further information relating to the compensation, share ownership and portfolio management responsibilities of the portfolio managers may be found in the statement of additional information.

-From time to time a Trustee or an employee of Northeast Investors Trust may express views regarding a particular company, security, industry or market sector.
+From time to time a Trustee or an employee of the Trust may express views regarding a particular company, security, industry or market sector.
 The views expressed by any such person are the views of only that individual as of the time expressed and do not necessarily represent the views of the Trust or any other person in the Northeast Investors Trust organization.
-Any such views are subject to change at any time based upon market or other conditions, and Northeast Investors Trust disclaims any responsibility to update such views.
-These views may not be relied on as investment advice and, because investment decisions for Northeast Investors Trust are based on numerous factors, may not be relied on as an indication of trading intent on behalf of the Trust.
+Any such views are subject to change at any time based upon market or other conditions, and the Trust disclaims any responsibility to update such views.
+These views may not be relied on as investment advice and, because investment decisions for the Trust are based on numerous factors, may not be relied on as an indication of trading intent on behalf of the Trust.